Solution | Real Estate Pricing#

 Note

 The first branch of the project focuses on preparing data to train a model for predicting the price of real estate.
-To begin we must preprocess and feature engineer all of our input datasets detailed above.
-Preprocessing of our data involves:
+To begin, you must preprocess and feature engineer all input datasets detailed above.
+Preprocessing of the data involves:

 Parsing transaction dates.